lizardfs/documentation/source/adminguide/replication.rst

    * (-r) - change goals recursively for all objects contained in a directory
    * goal_name[+|-] - when goal_name is appended with +, the goal is changed
      only if it will “increase security” (i.e. goal_name id is higher than id of the current goal)

 **show**
    Current goal of the file/directory can be shown using::

-      $ mfsgetgoal object
+      $ lizardfs getgoal object

    The result is the name of the currently set goal.

    To list the goals in a directory use::

-      $ mfsgetgoal -r directory
+      $ lizardfs getgoal -r directory

    which for every given directory additionally prints the current value of all contained objects (files and directories).

    To show where exactly file chunks are located use::

-      $ mfsfileinfo file
+      $ lizardfs fileinfo file

-For further information see: man mfssetgoal, man mfsfileinfo
+For further information see: :ref:`lizardfs-getgoal.1` :ref:`lizardfs-fileinfo.1`